-The Clinic: Selecting the right clinic is a critical first step.
+Selecting the right clinic is a critical first step.
 The clinic you select should have a process and the key players in place to assist you with making the right choice.

-The Team: Your team should include experienced rehabilitation professionals including:
+Not only do you need the right clinic but you need the right team.
+Your team should include experienced rehabilitation professionals including:

 • A medical doctor who understands your overall health situation.
 The doctor is the one who writes the prescription needed for your insurance to pay for the wheelchair and has ultimate responsibility for determination of medical necessity.